jamiegibney/config-nvim/shortcut_list.md

 ## Unmapped keys/shortcuts
-This includes keys/shortcuts which are outright unmapped and are not functional.
+This includes keys/shortcuts which are unmapped and not functional.

 - `F1` through `F10`
 - `ctrl + v` in insert mode